oisinmulvihill/handy-setups/README.rst

 * Change into "ipynotepad" directory.

 * Call "./box up" to start the machine.

+* Call "./box provision" to set up all parts.

 * On your host machine open http://www.ipynotepad/ and off you go.